 That said, it may be a wise choice to avoid the costs of an app when most needs can be satisfied by a responsive / interactive website.
 A website can be updated immediately while a bug in an app can take a while to fix due to the review process.

-PHDCC uses the Intel XDK to develop mobile apps using the Apache Cordova cross-platform toolkit.
+PHDCC uses Apache Cordova cross-platform toolkit.
 This means having one code base that is written as a standard HTML/CSS/JS app, using standard or custom plugins to access mobile features.
+PHDCC has written custom Cordova plugins for Android.

 We will usually use the Bootstrap framework for the user interface.